-- (i) arrangements about when work is performed;

-- (ii) overtime rates;

-- (iii) penalty rates;

-- (iv) allowances;

-- (v) remuneration; and

-- (vi) leave.

-G7.2 The Director-General must ensure that the terms of the individual determination result in the employee being better off overall than the employee would be if no arrangement was made.

-G7.3 Arrangements entered into under paragraph G7.1 must:

-- a. be in writing; and - b. include the name of the employer and employee(s); and - c. be signed by the Director-General and the employee(s) and if an employee is under 18 years of age, signed by a parent or guardian of the employee; and - d. include details of:

-- (i) the terms of this Determination that will be varied by the individual determination; and - (ii) how the arrangement will vary the effect of the terms; and - (iii) how the employee will be better off overall in relation to the terms and conditions of their employment as a result of the individual determination; and - (iv) state the day on which the individual determination commences. - G7.4 The arrangements covered by paragraph G7.3 are to be the subject of periodic review, in particular when the employee's circumstances change, the nature of the duties change or when the employee is being managed for poor performance in accordance with section D5. - G7.5 The Director-General must give the employee a copy of the individual determination within 14 days after it is agreed to. - G7.6 The Director-General or employee may terminate the individual flexibility arrangement: - a. by giving no more than 28 days written notice to the other party to the arrangement; or - b. if the Director-General and employee agree in writing at any time.
+- G7.1 The Director-General and an employee covered by this Determination may agree to make an individual determination to vary the effect of terms of this Determination if: - a. the determination deals with one or more of the following matters: - i. arrangements about when work is performed - ii. overtime rates - iii. penalty rates - iv. allowances - v. remuneration, and/or - vi. leave. - b. the arrangement meets the genuine needs of ASD and the employee in relation to one or more of the matters mentioned in paragraph G7.1a, and - c. the determination is genuinely agreed to by the Director-General and the employee. - G7.2 The Director-General must ensure that the terms of the individual determination result in the employee being better off overall than the employee would be if no arrangement was made. - G7.3 Arrangements entered into under paragraph G7.1 must: - a. be in writing - b. include the name of the employer and employee(s) - c. be signed by the Director-General and the employee(s) and, if an employee is under 18 years of age, signed by a parent or guardian of the employee, and - d. include details of: - i. the terms of this Determination that will be varied by the individual determination - ii. how the arrangement will vary the effect of the terms - iii. how the employee will be better off overall in relation to the terms and conditions of their employment as a result of the individual determination, and - iv. state the day on which the individual determination commences. - G7.4 The arrangements covered by paragraph G7.3 are to be the subject of periodic review, in particular when the employee's circumstances change, the nature of the duties change or when the employee is being managed for poor performance in accordance with section D5. - G7.5 The Director-General must give the employee a copy of the individual determination within 14 days after it is agreed to. - G7.6 The Director-General or employee may terminate the individual flexibility arrangement: - a. by giving no more than 28 days written notice to the other party to the arrangement, or b. if the Director-General and employee agree in writing - at any time.